You are currently signed in as .

 Industries & Professions /

-The principal work of cement masons, also known as concrete masons, is to put into place and then smooth and finish concrete surfaces in different construction projects.
+The principal work of cement masons, also known as concrete masons or concrete finishers, is to put into place and then smooth and finish concrete surfaces in different construction projects.
 Sometimes they add colors to the concrete to change its appearance or chemicals to speed up or slow down the amount of time that the concrete takes to harden.
 They use various tools to create specified surface textures on fresh concrete before it sets.
 They may also fabricate beams, columns, or panels of concrete.

 Cement masons must know their materials well.
 They must be able to judge how long different concrete mixtures will take to set and how factors such as temperature and wind will affect the curing, or hardening, of the cement.
 They need to be able to recognize these effects by examining and touching the concrete.
 They need to know about the strengths of different kinds of concrete and how different surface appearances are produced.